-As vesicles contain DRM markers, to demonstrate whether or not they are released in the extracellular space with the involvement of these microdomains, we have treated cells with methyl-beta-cyclodestrin (MBC), a drug which
+As vesicles contain DRM markers, to demonstrate whether or not they are released in the extracellular space with the involvement of these microdomains, we have treated cells with methyl-beta-cyclodestrin (MBC), a drug which destroys microdomains by cholesterol capture.
+We found that vesicle release decreases after MBC treatment, while Hsp70 inside the vesicles does not change.
+According to these results we are able to hypothesize that vesicle release is related to DRMs.

-Role of proteolytic enzymes on ECM degeneration into two different mouse's pathological system

-Lo Cascio L., Thumbi J., Bongiovanni A. (1) and Ghersi G.
+Role of proteolytic enzymes on ECM degeneration into two different mouse's pathological system Lo Cascio L., Thumbi J., Bongiovanni A. (1) and Ghersi G. Dipartimento di Biologia Cellulare e dello Sviluppo, Università di Palermo; (1) Istituto di Biomedicina e di

-Dipartimento di Biologia Cellulare e dello Sviluppo, Università di Palermo; (1) Istituto di Biomedicina e di Immunologia Molecolare, C.N.R., Palermo.
+Immunologia Molecolare, C.N.R., Palermo.